openforis/sepal-doc/docs/source/modules/dwn/bfast_explorer.rst

 .. note::

-  This tutorial was created using BFAST Explorer v0.0.1.
+  This tutorial was created using **BFAST Explorer v0.0.1**.
 If you are using a newer version, some features might differ.

 Description
 -----------

-**BFAST Explorer** is a `Shiny <https://shiny.rstudio.com/>`__ app, developed using R and Python, designed for the analysis of Landsat surface reflectance time-series pixel data.
+**BFAST Explorer** is a `Shiny <https://shiny.rstudio.com/>`__ app, developed using R and Python, designed for the analysis of Landsat surface reflectance time series pixel data (BFAST refers to Breaks for Additive Seasonal and Trend).

-Three change detection algorithms – **bfastmonitor**, **bfast01** and **bfast** – are used in order to investigate temporal changes in trend and seasonal components via breakpoint detection.
+Three change detection algorithms – **bfastmonitor**, **bfast01** and **bfast** – are used to investigate temporal changes in trend and seasonal components via breakpoint detection.

-If you encounter any problems, please send a message to almeida.xan@gmail.com or create an issue on `GitHub <https://github.com/almeidaxan/bfast-explorer/>`__.
+If you encounter any problems, please send a message to almeida.xan@gmail.com or `create an issue on GitHub <https://github.com/almeidaxan/bfast-explorer/>`__.

 Tutorial
 --------